kiba/Writings/atg/chp5_goodies_from_the_future.md

 Bruke paused, before continuing again, "The Stargate is a real alien artifact, and that Deep Space Telemetry is actually a cover program for Project Deep Blue."
 Then he picked up a DVD.
 "But this?
 It's a complete work of fiction that happens to coincide with ours.
 Now, I am still not going to tell you which is which, that would bias you, but what I will tell you is those DVDs came from the future from an alternate reality."

 "Shit" Martin echoed the thoughts of his teammate.

+***
+**Captain Samantha Carter**

+Constantly reconnecting to the gate for internet access was expensive, so it had to be timed with deliveries and exchange of personnels.
+That was only thirty-eight minutes long.

+So Samantha Carter circumvented that by going to the other side of the gate for a day and work in the faux Stargate Command television set instead, with the permission of her commanding officer, of course.

+It didn't take long for her to connect to wifi and load up her email account, all the while sitting in her faux workshop.

+Then she started a program on the command line to politely crawl the pre-print server for physics paper.

+Then she started on her emails.
+Thankfully, none of her communication would be considered 'classified', but she still had to confer with the brass beforehand.
+Hammond determined that it was worth the small risk of information leak.

+Now, she found herself in animated conversations with physicists all over the world, none who know her identity.